“Eating foods that contain any cholesterol above 0 mg is unhealthy.”- T. Colin Campbell, PhD, author of The China Study.

 Too much cholesterol in the body can lead to serious problems like heart disease.
 Many factors can contribute to high cholesterol, but the good news is there are things you can do to control them.

 Lipids are fats that are found throughout the body.
 Cholesterol, a type of lipid, is found in foods from animal sources.
-This means that eggs, meats, and lower-cholesterol2whole-fat dairy products (including milk, cheese, and ice cream) are loaded with cholesterol — and vegetables, fruits, and grains contain none.
+This means that eggs, meats, and whole-fat dairy products (including milk, cheese, and ice cream) are loaded with cholesterol — and vegetables, fruits, and grains contain none.

 Besides the 1,000 milligrams of cholesterol that your liver produces each day, you probably consume about 150 to 250 milligrams in the foods you eat.
 Because cholesterol can’t travel alone through the bloodstream, it has to combine with certain proteins.
 These proteins act like trucks, picking up the cholesterol and transporting it to different parts of the body.
 When this happens, the cholesterol and protein form a lipoprotein together.